-We took our chances and ordered a case of 60/40 bamboo-cotton blended towels, made in India, from a now defunct company with a major distribution center on the east coast.
-We weren’t exactly sure what to expect, but one thing is certain, those towels exceeded even our greatest expectations: as soft as cashmere, amazingly absorbent, odor resistant, and built to last.
+We took our chances and ordered a case of 60/40 bamboo-cotton blended towels, made in India, from a now-defunct company with a major distribution center on the East Coast.
+We weren’t exactly sure what to expect, but one thing is certain, those towels exceeded even our greatest expectations: as soft as cashmere, amazingly absorbent, odor-resistant, and built to last.
 When the company discontinued the towels a year later we were absolutely devastated.
 Not only did we love the towels more than anything, but they were far and away the best selling line in the store.
-Apparently BAMBU BATU’s small scale success was not enough to keep the multi-national factories running.
+Apparently, BAMBU BATU’s small-scale success was not enough to keep the multi-national factories running.

-After that heart break, it took us years to find a comparable replacement that lived up to that same level of quality, softness, absorbency and durability.
+After that heartbreak, it took us years to find a comparable replacement that lived up to that same level of quality, softness, absorbency, and durability.
 Those towels had opened our eyes to a whole new world of post-bath luxury, and the genie would NOT go back in the bottle.
 So we dabbled in a dozen or more different brands of bamboo towels, ordering samples from all corners of the globe.

 Our exhaustive research led us to many brands of bamboo towels, and a tremendous range in quality.
 Some towels were exceptionally soft but just didn’t seem very absorbent.
-Others were just too easy to snag on jewelry, on finger nails, or in the dryer.
+Others were just too easy to snag on jewelry, on fingernails, or in the dryer.
 And some just didn’t seem to have the softness or the fluffiness that we’d come to count on from a great bamboo towel.

 All in all, the realm of bamboo towels is a wonderful and luxurious world to explore.
-So it’s a been a marvelous experience and great learning process.
+So it’s a been a marvelous experience and a great learning process.
 And now I’d like to pass along some of that bamboo knowledge, with this quick tour through some of the leading brands of bamboo towels.
 By the way, if you find this article helpful, you might also want to read our study on the best bamboo sheets.

 NOTE: To make shopping even easier, we’ve included some affiliate links in this article.

 In addition to these essential traits, Daisy House towels come in an astonishing variety of colors.
-Last time I checked there were 22 to choose from.
-Maybe your bathroom is hot pink with flamingo wall paper, or perhaps you’re trying to match the aquamarine tiles you picked up on your last trip to Mexico.
+Last time I checked there were 27 to choose from.
+Maybe your bathroom is hot pink with flamingo wallpaper, or perhaps you’re trying to match the aquamarine tiles you picked up on your last trip to Mexico.
 Or do you prefer to go au natural?
 No matter what, they’ve got you covered.
 And we’re not the only ones ranking them number one; the Wall Street Journal also rated them the best overall towel.

 Furthermore, Daisy House is a small, family-owned company, with excellent, friendly customer service.
 In an age of automated everything and corporate conglomerates, it means a lot to me when I can purchase my sustainable bamboo products from real humans with souls and voices.